 During his appeal process, Braun, who had just been awarded the 2011 NL MVP, faced the cameras and the country and denied ever having taken PEDs, even going as far as saying he’d bet his life on it.
 And you know what?
 I believed him.
 Well, sort of.
 At the time, a bunch of rumors were circulating that Braun’s positive test had been triggered by a medication for herpes.
-The idea sounded plausible; several other players have been forced to wear the unjust but permanent millstone of “cheater” despite having only taken supplements they thought were legal, but actually contained trace amounts of banned substances.
-And let’s be honest, ballplayers are notorious for their sexual promiscuity.
+The idea sounded plausible; ballplayers are notorious for their sexual promiscuity.
+Plus, several other players have been forced to wear the unjust but permanent millstone of “cheater” despite having only taken supplements they thought were legal, but actually contained trace amounts of banned substances.

 Braun had a determination about him that made you almost want to believe him.
 Here was this young phenom who burst onto the major league scene in 2007 and never looked back.
 He was the kind of hard-nosed player who was easy to root for, and unlike some past players who have denied taking PEDs in the face of overwhelming substantial or circumstantial evidence, there was just something about Braun’s good-boy character that oozed sincerity.